onap/doc/docs/release/index.rst

 Documentation
 =============
-ONAP Casablanca Release provides multiple documents including the following:
+ONAP Dublin Release provides multiple documents including the following:

  * A high level :ref:`architecture view<doc-architecture>` of how component
    relate to each other.